jerdog/streamlining-devex-revealhugo/content/_index.md

 {{% note %}}
 - Implement governance policies to enforce pipeline standardization and compliance with industry regulations or internal standards.
-- Regularly audit and assess the adherence to standardized practices
+- Regularly audit and assess the adherence to standardized practices.
 {{% /note %}}

 ---